 - Very painful

-- Affected area would be less than 3 inches
+- The affected area would be less than 3 inches

 Usually, a second-degree burn can be treated at home using a proper first aid kit.
 However, if the blisters are large and very painful, it may require medical attention.